|

 Biography

-early eighties.
+James in the early eighties.
 Greg Carmichael replaced James in 1985.
-Carmichael

-had previously studied classical guitar at the London College of
+Carmichael had previously studied classical guitar at the London

-Music.
-Carmichael asserts that their quest was to create a unique
+College of Music.
+Carmichael asserts that their quest was to create

-sound that would primarily showcase the voices of the nylon and
+a unique sound that would primarily showcase the voices of the nylon

-forming the band, they responded to an advertisement for acoustic
+Not long after forming the band, they responded to an advertisement

-musicians to play aboard Virgin Airways transatlantic flights.
-This
+for acoustic musicians to play aboard Virgin Airways transatlantic

-would provide them with free return tickets to the USA and help
+flights.
+This would provide them with free return tickets to the

-in their search for a recording contract.
-During an auspicious visit
+USA and help in their search for a recording contract.
+During an

-– MCA Master Series.
-Within weeks they were signed and their
+a new label – MCA Master Series.
+Within weeks they were signed

-debut album – Red Dust and Spanish Lace was released in 1987.
+and their debut album – Red Dust and Spanish Lace was released

-in 1989 – built on their growing popularity, principally in
+Blue Chip in 1989 – built on their growing popularity, principally

 Acoustic Alchemy signed with GRP in 1990 and released their debut